santanuroul123/argocd-in-one-shot/08_monitoring_the_argocd/README.md

 > [!IMPORTANT]
 >
-> Run this [setup_argocd.sh](../03_setup_installation/setup_argocd.sh) or follow README, but choose `Manifests` installation method for ArgoCD, because the `metrics` services of ArgoCD will be created by only official manifests, not with helm.
-That is requried in monitoring ArgoCD Stuff.
+> Run this [setup_argocd.sh](../03_setup_installation/setup_argocd.sh) or follow [README.md](../03_setup_installation/README.md), but choose `Manifests` installation method for ArgoCD, because the `metrics` services of ArgoCD will be created by only official manifests, not with helm.
+Which is requried in monitoring ArgoCD Stuff...

 ---